Callum-A/cosmwasm-zero-to-hero/15 - Spring Cleaning/README.md

 error: could not compile `cw-starter` due to 5 previous errors
 ```

 It shows tips on how to resolve them so I'm not going to cover that (and there's a lot).
-Instead I am simply going to correct them myself.
-The corrected code is available in `code/cw-starter` however I recommend you resolves these lints yourself and get in the habit of running `cargo clippy` yourself.
+Instead, I am simply going to correct them myself.
+The corrected code is available in `code/cw-starter` however I recommend you resolve these lints yourself and get in the habit of running `cargo clippy` yourself.

 ### Cargo FMT